-It’s harder than ever to build a successful DevOps culture.
-First and foremost, in today’s fast-paced world of high-demand tech candidates, companies have fewer good candidates to choose from than in the past.
+In today’s fast-paced world of high-demand tech candidates, companies have fewer good candidates to choose from than in the past.
 On top of this talent shortage, the interview process often fails to tell companies what they need to know about candidates.
-Candidate vetting isn’t always as thorough as it could be (“We just need someone stat!”).
-And candidates don’t always know what they’re signing up for when they sign on (“The company seems pretty decent, I guess …”).
+Candidate vetting isn’t always as thorough as it could be (“We just need someone on stat!”).
+And candidates don’t always know what they’re signing up for when they join a new team (“The company seems pretty decent …”).

 Not surprisingly, team members and the clients they serve are sometimes taken by surprise when a new team member doesn’t really seem to fit in.